 Figure 1 presents three pieces of information about each of the amendments to which we have access.
 First, each row represents one of the four amendment categories identified earlier.
-The amendments are evenly spread between the four categories, though technical amendments were least common and job definition expansion amendments were most common.
+20 The amendments are evenly spread between the four categories, though technical amendments were least common and job definition expansion amendments were most common.
 Second, each column indicates whether or not the firm challenged our records request.
 Note that the proportion of challengers is highest for the job definition expansion category, and lowest for the job schedule and job target amendments.
 Third, bolded text indicates that the firm publicly repaid its grant contract in part or in full through the clawback mechanism.
 Note that, among amending firms, the proportion of non-challengers who paid clawbacks is greater than the proportion of challengers who paid clawbacks.
 We discuss the significance of this fact in greater detail later on.

 Of the four primary amendment types, technical change amendments result in the least substantive alternation to the original contract.
-For example, in 2016 food manufacturer Cerealto appear in the table multiple times.

-&lt;sup>26 Some firms combine multiple amendment types into one amendment document; for example, Zah Group amended its 2010 agreement to both delay its job schedule by one year and to allow positions created with its affiliate (Klein Tools) to count towards its job target.
-For this reason, some firms amended its 2014 agreement contract to reflect its name change from Siro Group USA to Cerealto Group USA.
+For example, in 2016 food manufacturer Cerealto amended its 2014 agreement contract to reflect its name change from Siro Group USA to Cerealto Group USA.
 This simply changes the name on the contracts but doesn't result in any other substantive changes.
 Since the majority of these amendments do not reduce the amending firm's job creation commitments, it is unsurprising that we see few challenges from firms in this category; while still private, these amendments do not contain information that would damage the firm's reputation if made public.